DanielHfnr/PIR-Sensor/README.md

 If the Sensor detects movement the screen is turned on.
 When no movement is detected for longer than 60 seconds, the screen will be automatically turned off.

-I used this script in combination with the service for my magic mirror.
+I use this script in combination with the service for my magic mirror.

 Put the "pir" file in the the "/usr/local/sbin/" folder.